exrom/sd2iec-snoop/README.md

 Some commands which aim to a certain drive will use what is shown as 'current drive' on the main menu.
 SD2IEC Snoop will auto-set the current drive to the number where an sd2iec was detected.

+## show directory

+If the current device is a sd2iec the extended $-t directory with time stamps is used. sd2iec is detected by the get drive versions command automatically on start up.

 ## change drive id

 This changes the device number in the drive's RAM using the u0> command.
 This works on both cbm drives and sd2iec.